Antzed/INFO-371-image-categorization/findings.md

 ## What the code does

 ### Intro
-For this project, we processed a project to construct, train, and assess a convolutional neural network (CNN) model to categorize photographs according to the type of written text they include, which are DA: Danish, EN: English, RU: Russian, TH: Thai, ZN: Chinese.
+For this project, we processed a project to construct, train, and assess a convolution neural network (CNN) model to categorize photographs according to the type of written text they include, which are DA: Danish, EN: English, RU: Russian, TH: Thai, ZN: Chinese.
 This project is a component of a larger challenge to use deep learning methods for picture identification, with a focus on language recognition of text images.
 To well understand the code we gave, I would like to separate them into a few parts to explain:

 ### Creating Model:
 After downloading and testing the dataset, the first part we did was to create the model.
 We used a ‘Sequential’ model from Keras, which works well with a layer stack in which there is precisely one input tensor and one output tensor for each layer.
 In this model architecture, two layers played an important role.